cbarb005/ucr-cs100/textbook/chapter1-writing-shell-commands/README.md

 This section covers how to use stat and its variants, fstat and lstat, to get information on a file

 * stat.md -
-Covers the syscall stat, which returns a stat struct with information about the file
+covers the syscall stat, which returns a stat struct with information about the file

 ##Section 2: Bitwise Operators

 Learn how bitwise operators allow you combine and pass in multiple flags.

-* bitwise-ops
+* bitwise-ops -

-This section explains the logic behind bitwise operators and how it can be applied.
+this section explains the logic behind bitwise operators and how it can be applied.

 ##Section 3 : Working with Directories